Wall Street drifts around its record heights

 NEW YORK — (AP) — U.S. stocks are hanging around their record heights on Tuesday as the countdown ticks toward what Wall Street expects will be the first cut of the year to interest rates by the Federal Reserve.

-Stocks have run to records on expectations that the Fed will announce the first of many cuts to rates on Wednesday afternoon in hopes of giving the economy a boost.
-The job market has slowed so much that traders believe Fed officials see it as the bigger danger for the economy now than the threat of higher inflation because of President Donald Trump's tariffs.
+Stocks have run to records on expectations that the Fed will announce the first of a series of cuts to rates on Wednesday afternoon in hopes of giving the economy a boost.
+The job market has slowed so much that traders believe Fed officials now see it as the bigger danger for the economy than the threat of higher inflation because of President Donald Trump's tariffs.

 A report on Tuesday said shoppers increased their spending at U.S. retailers by more last month than economists expected.
-A chunk of that, to be sure, could simply be due to shoppers having to pay higher prices for the same amount of stuff, but it could also indicate solid spending by U.S. households could continue to keep the economy out of a recession.
+A chunk of that could simply be due to shoppers having to pay higher prices for the same amount of stuff.
+But it could also indicate solid spending by U.S. households could continue to keep the economy out of a recession.

 The data did little to change traders’ expectations for a cut to interest rates on Wednesday, followed by more through the end of the year and into 2026.

-For now, global fund managers are tilting their portfolios toward stocks at the highest level in seven months. according to the latest survey by Bank of America.
-But at the same time, a record 58% of them are also saying that stocks look too expensive.
+For now, global fund managers are tilting their portfolios toward stocks at the highest level in seven months, according to the latest survey by Bank of America.
+That's even though a record 58% of them are also saying that stocks look too expensive at the moment.

-On Wall Street, Oracle climbed 3.5% on speculation that it could be part of a deal that would keep TikTok operating in the United States.
+On Wall Street, Oracle rose 2.9% on speculation that it could be part of a deal that would keep TikTok operating in the United States.

+Steel Dynamics was another winner and climbed 5.1% after it said it's seeing improved earnings across its three business units.
+It credited strong demand for steel from the non-residential construction and auto industries, among other things.

+Chipotle Mexican Grill added 1.2% after its board said the company could buy back an additional $500 million of its stock.
+Such a move can send cash directly to investors and boost per-share results.

-That helped offset a 15.4% drop for the Dave & Buster’s entertainment chain after it reported a weaker profit for the latest quarter than analysts expected.
+On the losing end of Wall Street was the Dave & Buster’s entertainment chain, which fell 16.9% after it reported a weaker profit for the latest quarter than analysts expected.

-New York Times Co. fell 1.6% after Trump filed a $15 billion defamation lawsuit against the newspaper and four of its journalists on Monday.
+Ralph Lauren sank 2% and got a tepid reception to the unveiling of its long-term financial plan, which it titled "Next Great Chapter: Drive.”
+As part of it, the company said it expects compounded annual growth over the next three years for revenue to be in the mid-single digit percentages.

-In stock markets abroad, indexes dipped modestly in Europe following a stronger showing in Asia.
+In stock markets abroad, indexes fell in Europe following a mixed showing in Asia.

 In the bond market, the yield on the 10-year Treasury eased to 4.03% from 4.05% late Monday.